 How To Get To Tirana

-If you’d like to travel to Tirana by bus, Greece is the most convenient starting point.
-There are daily international bus services from cities like Thessaloniki and Athens, from which, by the way, it’s also possible to get to some other cities in Albania.
-Additionally, you can get to Tirana by bus from Skopje, Macedonia and a couple from all other major towns in the country itself.
+Greece is the most convenient starting point if you travel to Tirana by bus.
+There are daily international bus services from cities like Thessaloniki and Athens, from which it’s also possible to get to other cities in Albania.
+Additionally, you can get to Tirana by bus from Skopje, Macedonia, and a couple from all other major towns in the country.

 If you’d like to drive to Tirana, you can do that, too, but you should expect long queues at the border crossings no matter which country you’re entering from.
-If you have a rental car, you are encouraged to check with the rental agency if you’re legally allowed to take the vehicle across international borders.
+If you have a rental car, you should check with the rental agency if you can legally take the vehicle across international borders.